 Astilbe (False Goat’s Beard) – Soft, feathery flower that is commercially available between June through to November (in season).
 Very popular for wedding and event flowers acting as a filler.
 If you are looking for a softening effect in reds, pinks, whites or peaches, astilbe is a great choice.

-Astrantia – A seasonal flower that is extremely popular flower in cottage gardens over the past few years because of its daisy shaped flowers with a pretty pin-cushioned centre.
+Astrantia – A seasonal flower that is an extremely popular flower in cottage gardens over the past few years because of its daisy-shaped flowers with a pretty pin-cushioned centre.
 The flowers spray from the stem in long bracts.
 To dry astrantia, simply hang upside down in a warm, dark and dry place.

 Banksia (Bottlebrush) – This rather exotic protea from Australia has large flower heads made up of masses of tiny flowers.
 Very popular for boho weddings and brides looking for that statement bloom.

 Bupleurum – Lime green, yellow flowers are popular for rustic or country garden themed events.
-Popular choice as a foliage or as a filler flower.
+A popular choice as foliage or as a filler flower.

 Calla Lily (Zantedeschia, Arum Lily) – Extremely popular for weddings and events for a contemporary style.
 Striking single flowers, the colour varieties are smaller than the white, Avalanche, Colombe de La Paix and Highwood (white – thick stemmed).

 Callistephus – Dense headed flowers with contrasting coloured centres.

 Carnation – Old fashioned?
 Nope, this flower is the perfect filler flower and it’s very long lasting!
 Did you know if you cluster 3 to 4 tightly together it can give a similar impression to the look of a peony?
 Try it!
 There are some interesting colours available at the market in vintage hues.